anentropic/ocaml-spectrum/README.md

 # spectrum
 Library for colour and formatting in the terminal.

-Using OCaml Format module's ["semantic tags"](https://ocaml.org/api/Format.html#tags) feature, with tags defined for named colours from the [xterm 256-color palette](https://jonasjacek.github.io/colors/), as well as 24-bit colours via CSS-style hex codes and RGB or HSL values.
+It's a little DSL which is exposed via OCaml `Format` module's ["semantic tags"](https://ocaml.org/api/Format.html#tags) feature.
+String tags are defined for ANSI styles such as bold, underline etc and for named colours from the [xterm 256-color palette](https://www.ditig.com/256-colors-cheat-sheet), as well as 24-bit colours via CSS-style hex codes and RGB or HSL values.

-It's inspired by the examples given in [Format Unraveled](https://hal.archives-ouvertes.fr/hal-01503081/file/format-unraveled.pdf#page=11), a paper by Richard Bonichon & Pierre Weis, which also explains the cleverness behind OCaml's (mostly) type-safe format string system.
+It's inspired by the examples given in ["Format Unraveled"](https://hal.archives-ouvertes.fr/hal-01503081/file/format-unraveled.pdf#page=11), a paper by Richard Bonichon & Pierre Weis, which also explains the cleverness behind OCaml's (mostly) type-safe format string system.

+### Goals

+- Simple and ergonomic formatting of strings, especially where multiple styles are applied to same line.
+- Support full colour range on modern terminals

+### Non-goals

+- Maximum performance
+  - Spectrum's current behaviour for all methods is similar to that of [`Format.sprintf`](https://ocaml.org/api/Format.html#VALsprintf) i.e. the buffer is flushed after each call.
+See the advice in the Format docs re managing your own buffer.
+  - If you are formatting high volumes of logs you may like to look at [alternatives](#alternatives).

 ## Installation